richardeigenmann/HangmanQml/Readme.md

 interact with the QML GUI.

-Since you only learn by doing a real project, here is a Hangman game that loads a list of words from a webservice and lets you try your skill at guessing.
+Since you only learn by doing a real project, here is a Hangman game that loads a list of words from a webservice and lets you try your skill at guessing one of them.
 For a wrong letter you lose a balloon and when no more balloons are left, the poor man in his chair is fed to the ravenous crocodile.
 The entire game is done in QML and JavaScript and doesn't interact with C++.
+(Well, almost not.)

 I used this free online book to learn QML and recommend it highly: <http://qmlbook.github.io/index.html>